slyfox1186/ffmpeg-build-script/AUDIT.md

 It now moves the old tree aside and restores it on publication failure; if restoration fails, recovery files are retained and their location reported.
 A rename-failure regression verifies the previous source survives.

+## Requested improvement: readable build colors

+Elapsed digits are green; package versions in STEP, OK and SKIP are bold yellow.
+RUN highlighting uses original argv rather than reparsing shell text: cyan executables/paths, magenta option names, yellow values, without the former dim body.
+Tests verify ANSI-stripped output is byte-for-byte the original quoted command, including spaces, quotes, control characters and shell syntax.
+NO_COLOR and redirection remain plain, and file logs contain no added ANSI.
+Real PTY output was captured and its SGR attributes rendered for visual review at 1200 pixels (`/tmp/ffmpeg-color-preview.png`); exact hues depend on terminal theme.
+The screenshots supplied by the user were inspected before this change.